-My physical inspection of the roof void area was restricted due to there being a lack of suitable crawl boards.
-As a result the roof void area was only viewed from the access hatch.
+My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
+As a result, the roof void area was only viewed from areas where access could be safely taken.